STDs & Hair loss

 If these primary symptoms are missed, then the infection can progress into secondary syphilis which is likely to lead to more noticeable developments such as swollen lymph nodes, reddish brown rashes, fevers – and hair loss.

-Can my hair loss due to STDs such as syphilis be treated?
+Can my syphilis hair loss be treated?

 If an individual is diagnosed with secondary syphilis then treatment can be provided.
 And although hair loss may have occurred, it will grow back once your body’s immune system has returned to 100%.
 It is worth noting however, that in some cases hair will not begin to grow back until the patient has lost all of their previous hair.